WDJT-TV: CBS courtship

 By the end of September, talks with WDJT-TV had also broken down.
 On September 30, Weigel announced it would no longer pursue a CBS affiliation, saying it could not wait any further to firm up the station's future direction.
-Weigel president Howard Shapiro noted that the station had already entered into preliminary conversations about telecasting Milwaukee Brewers baseball and would implement promotional and program purchasing strategies for its existing independent lineup.
+Weigel president Howard Shapiro noted that the station had already entered into preliminary conversations about picking up Milwaukee Brewers baseball games and planned to implement promotional and program purchasing strategies for its existing independent lineup.
 It was also starting the process of fixing its comparatively weak transmitting facility by conducting a site search; it had asked to share space on WISN-TV's tower and was rebuffed.
-However, ownership and management did not completely preclude the possibility of CBS affiliating with WDJT-TV; Shapiro noted that "nothing is irretrievable".
+However, ownership and management did not completely rule out the possibility of CBS affiliating with WDJT-TV; Shapiro noted that "nothing is irretrievable".
 Even as the station inquired about affiliating with The WB, general manager Bill Le Monds stated on October 7, "You never turn off anything."
-The station also stepped in to carry The Late Show with David Letterman, which WITI had not aired live since its debut and which WCGV-TV had been airing.
+The station also stepped in to carry Late Show with David Letterman, which WITI had not aired live since its debut and which WCGV-TV had been airing.

 By the start of November, Milwaukee was the only market affected by the New World-Fox deal that had not secured a replacement CBS affiliate.
 Even though CBS had been forced to buy a second-tier station in Detroit and nearly had to do so in Atlanta to replace a New World-owned station, the network was at least assured of having affiliates in those cities once the outgoing affiliates switched to Fox.
 Tony Malara, head of affiliate relations for CBS, noted that time was becoming of the essence with WITI due to switch to Fox on December 11.
 Of Milwaukee, he said, "It certainly isn't a market where we have a plethora of choices.
 But the fact of the matter is that it's not necessarily the quantity, but who's available to do what and what kind of agreement, what kind of relationship can you establish?"
 With just two weeks to go before WITI was due to switch to Fox, the possibility increased that there might not be any CBS affiliate at all in Milwaukee.
 CBS was prepared to have Milwaukee cable systems pipe in nearby CBS-owned stations, WBBM-TV in Chicago and WFRV-TV in Green Bay, as a stopgap.